TheRealXG/Calculator/README.md

 	`robot testScripts/data_driver.robot`
 	This will execute a test that reads in a CSV of expressions to test `data_driver.csv`
 	Expressions can be entered on a new line with the first entry being the input expression then the expected output.
+5. To generate XUnit XML output in results.xml, run
+	`robot --xunit results testScripts/.`
-5. More tests and development is in work on this testing framework
+6. More tests and development is in work on this testing framework

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.
+To generate Robot Custom Library documentation:
+	`python3 -m robot.libdoc testScripts/CalculatorLibrary.py Calc_Lib.html`
+To generate HTML documentation on Test Cases:
+	`python3 -m robot.testdoc testScripts/*.robot test_Doc.html`

 If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
 You can also seek inspiration from the below readme files:
 - [ASP.NET Core](https://github.com/aspnet/Home)